gardun0/rick-morty-react-test/README.md

 This is only to prove your skills, try harder, be smarter and think _out-of-the-box_ 🤓, the test is intend to measure your skills so besides the code, you have to follow some standards described below.

 > The reason why i'm writing this test in english is because you have to be familiar with it, the best documentation is written in English.
-(Also to practice 🙄).
+(Also i'm doin' it to practice 🙄).

 ----